-- · assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - in patients with HCC, commonly there is chronic liver disease present as well, which must be specifically managed by an appropriate specialist - management of physical symptoms including pain, fatigue, weight loss and altered bowel function - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).
+- · assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - management of physical symptoms - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).

-For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral < www.nice.org.uk/guidance/ng12/chapter/ Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.
+For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral <www.nice.org.uk/guidance/ng12/chapter/ Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.